capsule-corp-ternoa/ternoa-doc/docs/for-developers/advanced-guides/tee/cluster.md

 # Introduction to TEE clusters in the Ternoa JS SDK

-If you are not familiar with Ternoa TEE architecture for privacy yet, we strongly recommand you to look at the following sections of the documpentation and apprehend the keys concepts:
+If you are not familiar with Ternoa's TEE architecture for privacy yet, we strongly recommend you to look at the following sections of the documentation and understand the key concepts:

 - [User workflow to interact with the cluster's enclaves.](/litepaper/Data%20Privacy%20Network/user-workflow)
 - [What enclaves are?](/wiki/key-concepts#enclave)
 - [Secure Environment with the TEE.](/wiki/core-blockchain/tee)
 - [Ternoa privacy architecture.](/litepaper/Architecture/privacy)

-The slimmest shortcut to resume the flow to encrypt and store content could be the following one:
+The quickest way to summarize the flow to encrypt and store content could be as follows:

-_The Secret or Capsule creation process involves to encrypt content before uploading it on [IPFS](/for-developers/developer-tools/ipfs-quick-guide).
-User's content is secured using a set of private & public keys, the Ternoa chain and the TEE.
-Content is encrypted with the public key, while the private key is split into 5 shamir shares and stored in the TEE Cluster containing 5 enclaves._
+_The Secret or Capsule creation process involves encrypting content before uploading it to [IPFS](/for-developers/developer-tools/ipfs-quick-guide).
+User's content is secured using a set of private and public keys, the Ternoa Chain, and the TEE.
+Content is encrypted with the public key, while the private key is split into 5 Shamir shares and stored in the TEE Cluster, which contains 5 enclaves._

 Now, let's see how to select a cluster.